hnikolov/pihdf/examples/myvrlg/README.rst

           |--- src
                 |--- compile_list.txt

-- Note/Use the provided 3 test cases:
+- Start testing with the provided 3 test cases:

     - ``test_001`` tests the behavior model by using test data generated within the ``utest_myvrlg.py`` file.
 In addition, it uses option ``fdump`` to trigger generation of test-vector files during the execution of the test.
 Test vector files are generated in directory: ::